Learn More About Grandparent Visitation & Custody Rights in NM

 Under the statute, a “grandparent” means the biological grandparent or great-grandparent, or a person who becomes a grandparent or great-grandparent due to the adoption of the child by a member of that person’s family.
 Note that it does not include step-grandparents or step-great-grandparents.

-In order to be able to file a Petition for Grandparent Visitation, the grandparent must have “standing” to bring the court case.
+In order to be able to file a Petition for Grandparent Visitation in New Mexico, the grandparent must have “standing” to bring the court case.

 There only five ways to have “standing”: